pvasek/kudu-wiki/Customizing-deployments.md

 Instead, you can use App Settings to set the same values that are supported in the .deployment file.
 The steps are:

 - Go to the Configure tab for you site in the Azure portal
-- Add an App Setting called `Project`, and set its value to something like `WebProject/WebProject.csproj`
+- Add an App Setting called `PROJECT`, and set its value to something like `WebProject/WebProject.csproj`
-- Then in your other web site you can set `Project` to point to a different .csproj file.
+- Then in your other web site you can set `PROJECT` to point to a different .csproj file.